Coryf65/OOPS/README.md

 # OOPS

+> using C# and .Net to learn more about OOP while taking notes to help myself out

+1. DungeonsOfDoom, a C# Console App Game
+2. Excercises, some demos and tests, a C# Console App
+3. Zoo, practice implementing new lessons,a C# Console App

 > C# is an object-oriented programming language.
 The four basic principles of object-oriented programming are:

     **Abstraction** Modeling the relevant attributes and interactions of entities as classes to define an abstract representation of a system.